aws/aws-iot-device-sdk-java-v2/samples/CommandsSandbox/README.md

 create-command sample-text-command plain/text hello
 ```

-You can examine the newly created AWS IoT commands in AWS Console or using the following sample command:
+You can examine the newly created AWS IoT commands in AWS Console or using the following sample instruction:

 ```
 list-commands